UND-SDN-Packet-Flow-Telemetry-Research/mininet-in-a-container/README.md

 # Mininet in a container

+This is a fork of `pmanzoni/mininet-in-a-container`.
+The intent is to provide a containerized mininet that has the added benefit of being headless.
+Simply pass through the environment variable `SCRIPTDIR` to point the Python interpreter to where your mininet script is stored.

+The remaining README is unedited.

 A Docker image for [Mininet](http://mininet.org/), based on this one: https://github.com/iwaseyusuke/docker-mininet.

 It works in Linux-based systems (e.g., Ubuntu native or virtual via VirtualBox); it also works with MacOS.